 Did you see my post about my 12 monthly challenges?
-I’m not doing traditional New Year’s resolutions this year, I’m choosing 12 mini challenges to do each month in 2019.
+I’m not doing traditional New Year’s resolutions this year, I’m choosing 12 mini challenges.
 Each month I’ll do something like go running everyday for a month, do yoga everyday for a month, keep a journal everyday etc etc. You can read the full list here: 12 months of challenges for a better 2019

-I decided to go with no TV for January.
+I decided to go with no TV for a month in January.

 Now I’m not suggesting that watching TV is a bad thing and when I tell people about it they seem to think I’m judging them for watching TV.
 I’m really not!